Structural Dissociation

 when both are necessary, particularly for long periods of time, some individuals develop a rather rigid division of their personality to deal with these very discrepant goals

-This passage grounds structural dissociation in evolutionary action-system theory, explaining the personality split as an adaptive but ultimately maladaptive response to incompatible survival demands.
+This passage grounds structural dissociation in evolutionary biology, explaining the personality division as an adaptive but costly response to the irreconcilable simultaneous demands of daily living and survival under threat.

 Hart, Onno van der, The Haunted Self Structural Dissociation and the Treatmentthesis